questionmuppet/mtg-publisher-tools/README.md

 Hover over the link, and you should see an image of the card pop up.
 Voilà!

-And... that should be all you need to get started.
+That should be all you need to get started.
 For a discussion of more advanced features, continue reading.

 ## Mana Symbols
 Mana symbols are shown inline with text using the `[oracle_text]` and `[mana_symbol]` shortcodes.